lc-cs-172/fall-2025/syllabus.md

 Monday/Wednesday/Friday 10:20-11:20 AM
 Olin 305

-**Google Classroom:** We'll use [Google Classroom](https://classroom.google.com) throughout the semester to share assignment due dates, reminders about exams, and track your grade.
+**Google Classroom:** This is our primary "trailhead" for the class.
+We'll use [Google Classroom](https://classroom.google.com) throughout the semester to share assignment due dates, reminders about exams, and track your grade.
 You'll submit your work there.
 You need to be logged in to your @lclark.edu address to access it.

 **Google Group:** Our
 [Google Group](https://groups.google.com/a/lclark.edu/g/25fa-cs-172-01)